 The VA funding fee is an upfront fee applied to every purchase and refinance loan.
 Proceeds from this fee are paid directly to the Department of Veterans Affairs and are used to cover losses on any loans that may go into default.

-Homeowners who receive compensation for a service-connected disability and qualified surviving spouses are exempt from the funding fee.
+Homeowners who receive compensation for a service-connected disability, qualified surviving spouses and select others are exempt from the funding fee.

-Closing costs and fees can vary by lender.
-However, borrowers can typically roll these into the final loan amount.
+Closing costs and fees for a VA IRRRL can vary by lender, but typically range from 3% to 5% of the loan amount.
+Borrowers can typically roll these into the final loan amount instead of paying the costs upfront.
 Ask your lender for details or talk with a Veterans United loan specialist at (253) 617-6200.

 Refinancing to a 15-year mortgage is entirely possible and very common.
 The lifetime interest cost of a shorter loan will be less than a 30-year mortgage.
 However, the monthly payments on a 15-year mortgage can be significantly higher.